vedenev/CUDA_blur_image-/README.md

 ## CUDA blur image
 test task solved
+Interviewer allowed me to put my solution into public access

 ## 1. test task definition:
 Let we have Python+Pytorch code (see research/test_task.py) that makes image blur.
 The task is to make CPU or GPU code that do the same.